How to Choose the Best Conformal Coating for Your PCB

-As electronics perform more complex tasks in medical, automotive, IoT, consumer electronics, and industrial applications, the demand for conformal coatings has increased.
+As electronics perform more complex tasks in numerous applications, the demand for conformal coatings has increased.
 These coatings conform to the shape of a PCB’s substrate, offering protection from external elements.

 A device failure could lead to dire consequences.
 Therefore, the choice of circuit board coating material you use is imperative.
 To choose the best conformal coating, an analysis of the product that is going to receive conformal coating on the PCB, the application process selected, economic costs, and the desired result is in order.
 However, there are other factors you should consider when you choose a conformal coating.

 Things to Consider When Choosing a Conformal Coating

 An ideal PCB protective coating has characteristics like low moisture permeability, excellent electrical properties, and will adhere well to components.
 Along with these qualities, conformal coating products must meet additional engineering and manufacturing requirements.